ldoolitt/vhd2vl/README.md

 GHDL and/or iverilog installed, the example VHDL and Verilog code will be compiled -- and therefore syntax-checked -- with those tools.

+## 4.0 VHDL PACKAGES

+Vhd2vl does not understand VHDL package files.
+You might be able to work around that limitation with the following strategy:

+* Either by hand, or with a stupid script (I wrote mine in awk), break the package file into individual VHDL files, each named after the entity.
+* Use vhd2vl to convert each of those to Verilog.
+Test to make sure the conversions went OK.
+* Use iverilog's -y switch (or the eqivalent in your tool) to "find" those files as needed.

-## 4.0 MISSING FEATURES AND KNOWN INCORRECT OUTPUT:
+## 5.0 MISSING FEATURES AND KNOWN INCORRECT OUTPUT:

 String types: awkward, because Verilog strings need predefined length.